-Firefighters continue to be in high demand, especially in rural/volunteer areas.
+Firefighters are in high demand, especially in rural/volunteer areas.
 Seventy percent of firefighters in the United States are volunteers.
-These training courses will prepare individuals for serving their local communities as well as give them a solid foundation to further their training as career/paid firefighters.
+These training courses will prepare individuals for serving their local communities and give them a solid foundation to further their training as career/paid firefighters.

 Employment of firefighters is projected to grow 7 percent from 2016 to 2026, about as fast as the average for all occupations.
 Physically fit applicants with paramedic training will have the best job prospects.